kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 ###### If the user does not provide an --output argument

-In alpha in particular, if `--output` is not specified, the old `explain` behavior using openapi v2 deta will be used.
+In alpha in particular, if `--output` is not specified, the old `explain` behavior using openapi v2 data will be used.

+In beta, kubectl will test if server publishes `/openapi/v3`.
+If it does, it will proceed with the new renderer.
+If there is no endpoint published, kubectl will fall back to the old v2 implemtation.

-After beta, `--output plaintext` will be assumed and behave as below.
+After GA, `--output plaintext` will be assumed and behave as below.

 ###### If the user does provide an --output argument